Ludmilahttps/drivent2/README.md

             }
             ```

-    - Retorna para usuário sem cadastro/inscrição: Status: ****`404`
+    - Returns to user without registration/registration: Status: `404`
-    - Retorna para usuário sem ingresso: Status: `404`
+    - Returns to user without ticket: Status: `404`

 - **POST** `/tickets`
-    - Cria no sistema um novo ingresso (`Ticket`) para o usuário.
+    - Creates a new ticket (`Ticket`) for the user in the system.
     - body

         ```jsx
         { ticketTypeId: number }
         ```

-    - Retorna para criação do ingresso bem sucedida: Status: `201`
+    - Returns on successful ticket creation: Status: `201`
         - Response:

         ```jsx